-An assisted living community may be a good choice for older adults who have had a slight decline in health and need assistance performing one or more activities of daily living (ADLs), but do not need 24/7 medical care and supervision of a nursing home.
-Assisted living is a great option for seniors who want to live in a social enriched environment with little responsibilities and a place where care is easily accessible.
+An assisted living community may be a good choice for older adults who have had a slight decline in health and need assistance performing one or more activities of daily living (ADLs) but do not need 24/7 medical care and supervision of a nursing home.
+Assisted living is a great option for seniors who want to live in a socially enriched environment with little responsibilities and a place where care is easily accessible.

 Types of Services Offered

 - Assistance with activities of daily living such as bathing, dressing, and eating

 - Daily Meals

 - Emergency call systems

 - Medication management

 The cost of assisted living varies depending on the following factors: